-The Fund is an open end mutual fund and is listed on Lahore Stock Exchange.
-Units are offered for public subscription on a continuous basis.
-The units are transferable and can be redeemed by surrendering them to the Fund.
+The Fund is an open ended income scheme and offers units for public subscription on a continuous basis.
+The units are transferable and can also be redeemed by surrendering to the Fund.
+The units are listed on the Lahore Stock Exchange Limited (LSE).
+The Fund was launched on April 14, 2007.